Wwwzff/ShipDetector/README.md

 # ShipDetector
-Website Application for Ship Detection
+Website Application for Ship Detection.
+Still have troubles when deploying it with heroku.
+Contact chesterw@bu.edu and look forward for constructive suggestions.

 ## How to run the program?